How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

 Shinjuku has loads of medium-priced hotels for under US$200.
-However, most of the best ones are on the outskirts of the district—you’ve got to still walk away from Shinjuku Station and the main attractions that make Shinjuku so fun.
+However, the ones in the heart of Shinjuku don’t get the best reviews.
+The best ones are on the outskirts of the district—you’ve got to still walk away from Shinjuku Station and the main attractions that make Shinjuku so fun.

 If you find yourself in Kabukicho, you can’t miss the Hotel Gracery.
 It’s the building with the Godzilla head sticking out of it.
 Every hour (8:00 pm is the last time) Godzilla breathes fire and roars.
 It’s super cheesy but also a lot of fun.